nolanlab/PLAYRDesign/README.md

 ### Starting the analysis

 First download the sequence of the transcript for which you want to design probes in FASTA format and save it in a plain text file with a .fasta extension.
 We recommend choosing the longest isoform of the transcript because the software will show which exons can undergo alternative splicing.
-When you start the PLAYRDesign software you will be prompted to select a file: you can choose *any* file that is located in the directory which contains your transcript sequences.
+When you start the PLAYRDesign software you will be prompted to select a file: you can choose *any* .fasta file that is located in the directory which contains your transcript sequences.

 Your R window will then show the message